Drew Moss: Professional career

-San Francsicso 49ers
+San Francisco 49ers

 After going unselected in the 2025 NFL draft, Moss signed with the San Francisco 49ers as an undrafted free agent.
 After impressing in preseason, Moss made the team's 53-man roster for the 2025 season.
 He made five appearances for the team as a backup lineman.
 On October 29, 2025, Moss was waived by the 49ers.

 Tennessee Titans

 On October 30, 2025, Moss was claimed off waivers by the Tennessee Titans.

+On August 30, 2026, Moss was waived by the Titans as part of final roster cuts and re-signed with the practice squad the next day.
+He was released on September 15.
+On September 22, he was signed to the practice squad.

 Personal life

 In July 2025, Moss announced that he was in a relationship with collegiate shot put champion Mya Lesnar, who also attended Colorado State.